Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Results

-Recording 209, shown in Figure \ref{fig:signal_examples209}, is significantly more complex, with image segmentation identifying 5 independent clusters on the MLII lead.
-The largest cluster consists of normal beats, while Clusters 2,3, and 5 are dominated by premature atrial (S) beats.
+Recording 209, shown in Figure \ref{fig:signal_examples209}, is more complex, with 5 separate clusters on the MLII lead.
+The largest cluster consists of normal beats, while Clusters 2, 3, and 5 are dominated by premature atrial beats.
 Despite the common label, the latter clusters have two very distinct behaviors.
-The waveforms in Cluster 3 are similar to those in Cluster 1 (thus some joint placement) but with subdued R- and T-peaks that fire earlier; there are also differences in polarization behavior at the beginning and end of each cycle.
-In contrast, the waveforms in Clusters 2 and 5 have a dispersed P profile, stronger R-peak amplitudes, weaker and longer T pulses, and a prominent U wave; all these are signs of severe hypercalcemia \cite{alzate2015ecg}.
+For example, Cluster 3 exhibits a much more pronounced T-peak compared to Clusters 2 and 5.
+Overall, the waveforms in Cluster 3 are similar to those in Cluster 1 (thus some joint placement) but with subdued R- and T-peaks that fire earlier than normal beats; there are also differences in polarization behavior at the beginning and end of each cycle.
+In contrast, the waveforms in Clusters 2 and 5 have a dispersed P profile, stronger R-peak amplitudes, weaker and longer T pulses, and a prominent U wave; all these are signs of severe hypercalcemia \cite{alzate_electrocardiographic_2015}.
 Finally, Cluster 4 contains a grab-bag of “other” beats, such as changes in rhythm and signal quality, and isolated QRS artifacts, which average to nearly zero variation.